VanIseghemThomas/OpenCortex/README.md

 ### What is already possible (or in better terms discovered)

-Before I start of listing everything that is discovered, I want to make clear that this is currently a 2 man project and we're doing our best to do as much as possible in the time we've got available.
+Before I start of listing everything that is discovered, I want to make clear that this project has a small team and we're doing our best to do as much as possible in the time we've got available.
 A lot of things are still in progress but every day new things get discovered.
 There is a lot to look at and not everything can be done at the same time. we'll try to prioritise but roadblocks will be hit.

 **Everything you see here is tested as working in practice.**

 - Gaining persistent access over a network connection.
 - Building an RDP solution to use the native CorOS UI live on your pc.
 - Renaming the built in amps, pedals, etc. to whatever you like. (reboot required for changes to take effect)
 - Getting access to your backup to keep it yourself.
 - Deleting / adding presets from another device without reboot.
 - Detecting preset switches and which one is loaded.
 - Calibrating / testing the touchscreen
 - Running a webserver
+- Building a Discord server (lots of dev work is now done here)
+- Captures are currently unsolved now solved.
+They can be decrypted using the [OpenCortex decryptor](https://vaniseghemthomas.github.io/OpenCortex/File-decryption/webapp/).

 ### Currently being worked on

-- Building a Discord server

-  - Free from any censorship about the QC

-- Managing your files.

 - Manual backup management (Is it possible to load a backup saved externally?
 From what I've already seen, yes!)

-  - Captures are currently unsolved.
-They seem to be encrypted (for good reasons) and I don't know (yet) how they are referenced inside presets.
-But since the contents aren't really relevant, I just need to find a way to reference the files correctly.

 - Creating an external file manager

   - It is now possible to view the available presets given the XML file.
 In the future this will be fetched from an API running on the QC

 - Creating an external editor
   - Preset file stucture is fully reverse-engineered.
   - Building the UI
   - Testing external editing of presets and it's limitations.

 ### Things that might work in the future

 - Creating an external controller: it is possible to detect preset changes and which preset is currently loaded.
 This can be used together with MIDI commands to create a controller that could display the current preset (like the Kemper controller).

-- Bluetooth: I've stumbled upon some references to bluetooth but haven't looked into it.
-As far as I know it doesn't have the hardware for it, but maybe it secretly does?

-- USB connectivity: Haven't looked into this at all but this may end up in having some interesting things uncovered.
+- Bluetooth
+- Custom USB connectivity

-- Remote brightness control: saw some interesting references but haven't looked into it yet.
+- Remote brightness control

-- SD-card upgrade: on paper, when partitioning the SD-card correctly and flashing those with the corresponding .img files (you can clone from the original), you should be able to
+- SD-card upgrade
 - Creating a OpenCortex update URL that can be accessed by the native update menu.
 - Expanding preset slots
   - Got a pretty good idea how this can be done, still have to confirm it working.

 ## Opening a shell and gaining root access

 ### Step 1: take out the SD-card

-Have you ever noticed that a Raspberry-Pi uses an SD-card to boot from, well the QC does pretty much the same in a bit more sophisticated way.
-I could go into detail how this works but that's for another section.

 #### Before continuing make sure the QC is off and unplugged